-Hosted Vs Premise Based Systems
+Hosted Vs Premise Based Systems,

 This article will discuss the differences between hosted and on-premise phone systems.
-In short, hosted phone systems are more scalable, secure, and can be configured for failover.
+In short, hosted phone systems are more scalable, and secure, and can be configured for failover.
 Meanwhile, on-premise systems require IT personnel to maintain them on a regular basis.
 This article will also discuss the advantages of on-premise phone systems.

 On-premise phone systems are more scalable